 What does the procedure involve?

 A TOE usually takes 15 to 20 minutes.
 If appropriate, your heart specialist may offer you a sedative to help you to relax.

-Your heart specialist will place a flexible telescope into the back of your throat, into your oesophagus and down to behind your heart.
-They will use the scanner to take ultrasound images of your heart chambers and valves.
+Your heart specialist will place a flexible telescope (endoscope) into the back of your throat.
+Your heart specialist will use the scanner to take ultrasound images of your heart chambers and valves.

 What complications can happen?